-The Office of the Ombudsman exists to serve all students of the University.
-Reporting directly to the President, the Ombudsman operates in an impartial, informal and non-adversarial manner pursuant to Florida Statues sections: 1002.21; 1006.51 & Board of Governors Regulation 6.011.
+The Office of the Ombud exists to serve all students of the University.
+Reporting directly to the President, the Ombuds operates in an impartial, informal and non-adversarial manner pursuant to Florida Statues sections: 1002.21; 1006.51 & Board of Governors Regulation 6.011.

-The purpose of the Ombudsman Office is to assist students in resolving problems and conflicts that arise in the course of interacting with Florida Polytechnic University.
-By considering problems in an unbiased way, the Ombudsperson seeks to achieve a fair resolution and protect the rights of all parties involved.
-The Ombudsman works with students to interpret University policy, identify options and strategies for resolving issues and serve as a mediator when appropriate.
-As an example, the Ombudsman may not initiate a grade change or academic adjustment; however, the Ombudsman may refer the student to the appropriate academic officer.
+The purpose of the Office of the Ombuds is to assist students in resolving problems and conflicts that arise in the course of interacting with Florida Polytechnic University.
+By considering problems in an unbiased way, the Ombuds seeks to achieve a fair resolution and protect the rights of all parties involved.
+The Ombuds works with students to interpret University policy, identify options and strategies for resolving issues and serve as a mediator when appropriate.
+As an example, the Ombuds may not initiate a grade change or academic adjustment; however, the Ombuds may refer the student to the appropriate academic officer.

-In service to students, the Ombudsman Office will:
+In service to students, the Office of the Ombuds will:

 - Administer through its processes, fair and equitable services to students who voluntarily seek confidential and impartial hearing of concerns they have or concerns they believe have not been adequately addressed through formal channels.

 - Operate in accordance with standards of practice, upholding principles of independence and neutrality when responding to any student inquiry, concern or conflict.